Layzerr/pomodoro-application/README.md

 - Python 3.12
 - Tkinter Library
 - Math Library
-*Both Tkinter and Math come pre-installed if you have Python 3.12 or later.
-*main.py and tomato.png files should be in the same directory as the main.exe program, you don't need to download individual files if you download the program using the Pomodoro Application.exe
+Both Tkinter and Math come pre-installed if you have Python 3.12 or later. main.py and tomato.png files should be in the same directory as the main.exe program, you don't need to download individual files if you download the program using the Pomodoro Application.exe
 #### NOTE:
 - Pomodoro Application.exe is an installer program that installs all the necessary files along with the Application main.exe
-- main.exe is the file to be run after the installion has completed.
+- main.exe is the file to be run after the installation has been completed.

 ## Installation
 Download and Run the "Pomodoro Application.exe" file and download it just as you download any other program.
 Follow the SetUp wizard and on-screen instructions.